amaanalikhan3000/Android/food app/FoodApp/README.md

-# Shopping cart application MVVM architecture
+# Food app using MVVM Architecture & using sqlite as a database